thangchung/dapr-labs/polyglot/docs/part-2.md

 The source code can be found at [kitchen-api](https://github.com/thangchung/dapr-labs/tree/main/polyglot/kitchen-api).

 > But, if you want to make it work on the runtime, you need to daprize it with `daprd`.
-See next part for it.
+See the next part.

 ### 6. Data storage

-The technical requirement for this data storage should be flexibility and portability which means we can replace and swap the data storage components in each environment, e.g. development environment can use `Redis`, but on testing environment can use `Postgres` (if need).
+The technical requirement for this data storage should be flexibility and portability which means we can replace and swap the data storage components in each environment, e.g. development environment can use `Redis`, but on testing environment can use `Postgres` (if needed).

-This will store the order data which end-user submitted to API.
+This will store the order data which the end-user submitted to API.

-The code for creating a new order as following:
+The code for creating a new order is as follows:

 ```cs
 // ref: https://github.com/thangchung/dapr-labs/blob/main/polyglot/counter-api/Activities/AddOrderActivity.cs#L30